|HPS 0410||Einstein for Everyone|

 The outcome is that light only of a very specific frequency can excite the jumps between two specific orbits.
 For some specified jump, the frequency of the light has to be tuned precisely so that h times the frequency exactly matches the energy needed to complete the jump.

-Once an electron has jumped up to a higher energy orbit, it will not
+process.
+Once an electron has jumped up to a higher energy orbit, it

-stay there.
-It will jump back down to a
+will not stay there.
+It will jump back down

-lower energy orbit.
-In the process, it will re-emit the energy it
+to a lower energy orbit.
+In the process, it will re-emit the energy

 As a result, when an electron jumps down between two orbits, it emits light of a definite frequency that is characteristic of exactly that jump.